sayyedulawwab/portfolio/src/content/blog/a-comprehensive-guide-to-designing-an-api-from-scratch-with-aspnet-core-and-clean-architecture-domain-driven-design-cqrs.md

 title: 'A Comprehensive Guide to Designing an API from Scratch with ASP.NET Core and Clean Architecture, Domain Driven Design (DDD), CQRS'
 publishedOn: 2024-09-10
 slug: 'a-comprehensive-guide-to-designing-an-api-from-scratch-with-aspnet-core-and-clean-architecture-domain-driven-design-cqrs'
+metaDescription: 'A Comprehensive Guide to Designing an API from Scratch with ASP.NET Core and Clean Architecture, Domain Driven Design (DDD), CQRS'
 setup: |
   import { Picture } from "astro-imagetools/components";
 ---